Skip to Content

 The Awl

 The ability to punch holes in materials goes a long way in the bushcraft world.
-You will find it much easier and more effective a practice if you have an awl.
-Now, an awl is not going to do the woodwork that an auger will but its still an effective tool for punching materials like leather cloth and thin cuts of wood.
+You will find it much easier and more effective to practice if you have an AWL.

 The Hook Knife

-You know there are some unique differences about bushcraft and wilderness survival.
 The idea of survival is that you are short on time and you are working towards an end that involves either rescue or finding your way to safety.

-The hook knife really shines in a bushcraft scenario where someone is enjoying the woods.
-Sure it can be used in survival but its such a great whittling and carving tool for sitting by the fire and relaxing.
+Sure, it can be used for survival, but its such a great whittling and carving tool for sitting by the fire and relaxing.
 Its really hard to beat.

 The world of bushcraft is different than survival and some of the tools are not as common as those in the survival circles.